 The moral of this lesson that I always hoped my students understand is that just because they find something online does not mean it is true!

-If you want to take this lesson even further, you can also try these sites: The Dog Island or Buy Tigers.
+If you want to take this lesson even further, you can also try this site: The Dog Island

 Leave a Reply